theo-armour/theo-armour.github.io/posts/ageism.md

 ## 2019-11-10 ~ Questions from Geri for article

+### Links of possible interest

+During our talk I note that a study showed 59 americans took 3,000 steps a day

+But am now corrected

 * https://www.nytimes.com/2019/10/30/well/move/how-walking-might-affect-our-sleep.html
 > Correction: Nov.
 1, 2019
-An earlier version of this article misstated the average daily step count of t
+> An earlier version of this article misstated the average daily step count of the study participants.
+It was about 7,000 steps a day, not 3,000.

 ### Do you feel younger people harbor negative stereotypes about older people in San Francisco?
 Why or why not?